Interactions-Nexus/Nexus-Wiki/interactions/int-voting.md

 ## Voting on Proposals

 Any proposal will be voted at the group level or at the creative layer and the concerned person will present a written proposal and after everyone has read it, a poll will be created.
-The propsoal will require a majority vote of 51% to be passed.
-If the voting is at the group level, the proof has to be submitted to other facilitator(s).
+The proposal will require a majority vote of 51% to be passed.
+If the voting is at the group level, the proof has to be submitted to the chair.